Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

-# Open Platform Architecture Overview
+# Architecture Overview

-Open Platform is consist of multiple Azure services and configurations/settings to :
+The Architecture consists of multiple Azure services and configurations/settings to :

 - Enable Ready to go solution
 - Provision devices using Device Provisioning Service